skybrush-io/flockwave-spec/doc/protocol.md

 }
 ```

+### `ChannelOperation`

+Enumeration type that describes the possible operations that may be performed on a channel of a device (real or virtual) on a UAV.
+See [UAV devices and channels](#uav-devices-and-channels) for more information.
+Currently the following values are defined:

+`read`
+: Represents the act of reading the current value of the channel.

+`write`
+: Represents the act of writing a new value to the channel.

+### `ChannelType`

+Enumeration type that describes the possible types of channels of a device (real or virtual) on a UAV.
+See [UAV devices and channels](#uav-devices-and-channels) for more information.
+Currently the following values are defined:

+`audio`
+: A channel that provides a URL to an audio stream.

+`boolean`
+: A channel that provides a single Boolean value

+`bytearray`
+: A channel that provides an array of raw bytes.

+`color`
+: A channel that provides a color in 8-bit RGB, RGBA or RGBW format.
+The color is typically expressed as an array of three or four bytes, each byte ranging from 0 to 255.

+`duration`
+: A channel that provides the duration of a time window, expressed as the number of seconds elapsed since the start of the time window.
+Fractional seconds are allowed.

+`object`
+: A channel that provides a complex JSON object.

+`number`
+: A channel that provides a single double-precision floating-point number.

+`string`
+: A channel that provides a UTF-8 encoded string.

+`time`
+: A channel that provides a time instant, expressed as the number of seconds elapsed since the UNIX epoch in UTC.
+Fractional seconds are allowed.

+`video`
+: A channel that provides a URL to a video stream.

 ### `ClockEpoch`

 A `ClockEpoch` object describes the epoch of a clock or timer that the Flockwave server manages.
 It is either a [datetime](#dates-and-times) string or one of the following string values: